-Carla is a partner in the Public Finance group, where her practice focuses on the tax requirements relating to bonds issued by state and local governments.
+Carla is a partner in the Project Finance and Public Finance group, where her practice focuses on the tax requirements relating to bonds issued by state and local governments.

-My practice centers on the tax aspects of municipal bond financings, including tax-exempt, taxable and tax-advantaged debt obligations issued by or on behalf of state and local governments.
-I have acted as bond counsel, special tax counsel, underwriter’s counsel and borrower’s counsel in a wide array of bond issues financing governmental facilities, transportation facilities, nonprofit and educational facilities, water and sewer systems, energy projects, solid waste disposal facilities, charter schools, airports, community development districts, and housing projects, among others.
-I have also represented issuers, trustees and bondholders with tax issues relating to restructurings of defaulted bond issues.
-I frequently represent issuers and borrowers before the Internal Revenue Service in connection with bond examinations and voluntary closing agreements.
+My work focuses on the tax aspects of municipal bond financings, including tax-exempt, taxable, and tax-advantaged debt obligations issued by or on behalf of state and local governments.
+I represent issuers, borrowers, underwriters, and lenders in a wide variety of bond issues that finance transportation and infrastructure projects, water and wastewater systems, governmental facilities, nonprofit facilities, K-12 and higher education facilities, charter schools, and public infrastructure located in community development districts, among others.
+I also represent issuers with the tax issues relating to restructurings of defaulted bond issues, including restructurings connected with bankruptcy proceedings.
+I frequently represent issuers and borrowers before the Internal Revenue Service (IRS) in connection with requests for private letter rulings, bond examinations, and voluntary closing agreements.

-Previously, I was an attorney and Assistant Branch Chief in the Tax-Exempt Bond Branch of the Office of Chief Counsel at the Internal Revenue Service, where I was responsible for drafting published guidance and rulings, including guidance relating to Build America Bonds and other direct-pay obligations as well as disaster area bonds.
+Previously, I was an attorney and assistant branch chief in the Tax-Exempt Bond Branch of the Office of Chief Counsel (Financial Institutions and Products) at the IRS, where I was responsible for drafting published guidance and rulings, including guidance relating to Build America Bonds and other direct-pay obligations, as well as disaster area bonds.
 I also served as the Chief Counsel representative to the Tax-Exempt Bond Focus Group, which provides assistance to IRS agents in connection with examinations of tax-exempt bond issues.
-My experience at the government provides a unique perspective when counseling clients on issues relating to IRS bond audits and ongoing compliance with the tax rules, including the permitted uses of bond-financed facilities and actions that can be taken to remediate post-issuance noncompliance.
+My experience in the government provides a unique perspective when counseling clients on issues relating to IRS bond audits and ongoing compliance with the tax rules, including the permitted uses of bond-financed facilities and actions that can be taken to remediate post-issuance noncompliance.

 Law360 | April 19, 2018